Hi, I'm Radu!

 Computer Science (2021 - 2022)

-I studied Computer Science for one year in my home country but later realized I didn't fully enjoy it.
+I studied Computer Science for one year in my home country.
 Some useful and interesting topics I have learned are:

 • x86 Assembly